 - Cruise across lagoon to North Bay, which includes snorkelling and a picnic lunch

-- Fully-cooked breakfasts including coffee and juice
+- Fully-cooked breakfasts including coffee/tea (except on last morning)

 - Dinner at Coral Restaurant

-- Fish barbecue dinner
+- Fish barbecue and salad dinner

 - Flights to and from Lord Howe island (from either Sydney or Brisbane)